Lamlash: Other listed buildings

-The monument was erected at the initiative of the Canadian descendants of the Arran emigrants.

 Former community centre

 Lamlash Community Centre on Benlister Road was a large former military hall from 1914.
 The hall (rectangular, single storey, corrugated-iron) was built by the Admiralty in 1914 as accommodation for the fleet arriving at Lamlash.
 It was supplied in prefabricated form, assembled on site quickly and cheaply.
 It comprised a canteen, reading rooms, offices, lavatories, a stage and gymnasium.
 Tents were erected in the surrounding playing fields for the soldiers.
 In 1917 the hall was converted for use as a hospital for recovering soldiers.
 The hall was given to the village of Lamlash after World War I on the condition that it be used again when necessary for troops.
 This indeed happened during World War II when it was used as a troops' canteen.
 The community centre was demolished in 2010 following the opening of community facilities in the new Arran High School nearby.

 Economy

 Employment

 In common with the rest of the island the village's main industry is tourism.
 In Lamlash the public sector is also an important employer.
 Fisheries is no longer important; although the Clyde was once the finest fishery in Europe it is now all but gone.
 There are strictly speaking no fish left in the Clyde for commercial capture and the few fishermen left are reduced to scraping the seabed for scallops and prawns.